noteed/noteed.com/notes/til.md

   that require VMs (e.g. some Nix build when building VM images), possibly driven by a GitHub Actions workflow (Packet-related actions do exist).

+  I've played a bit with their nice command-line tool, recreating and deleting another "device".
+Their `device get` subcommand should state the "plan" (e.g c1.small.x86).

 # 2020-07-04

 - I have written a small `.github/worflows` file.
 It uses my `design-system`